 To avoid falling prey to a scam, keep these tips in mind:

-- Don’t Pay for Anything In Advance.
 Don’t work with agencies that require you to pay for a financial evaluation before receiving information about its services.
 Respectable credit counselors provide information about what they do – and how to manage your money – before charging fees or subjecting clients to invasive evaluations.
 Also, credit counselors that sell services by phone aren’t allowed to collect debt management plan fees, including start-up and monthly maintenance fees, until they’ve completed negotiations with all participating creditors and accepted your first monthly deposit into the plan.
 Doing otherwise is illegal under the Federal Trade Commission’s Telemarketing Sales Rule.

-- Get a Fee Schedule.
 Many credit counseling agencies provide budgeting help at no cost for all participants, and some also subsidize workshops, classes, and one-on-one consultations.
 They may also reduce debt management plan fees for clients who face hardship.
 Avoid organizations that aren’t straight about what they charge, and before you enroll in a debt management plan, ensure in writing that you’ll never have to pay more than a certain amount per month.

-- Confirm That They’re Accredited and Transparent.
 Be skeptical of agencies that aren’t certified by an outside organization like the AICCCA or NFCC.
 Ensure that their employees are certified by these organizations or have relevant financial training as well.
 And always confirm the source of an agency’s funding – NFCC members, which receive the bulk of their funding from creditors that participate in debt management programs, are required to disclose this information.

-- Ask for a Written Assurance of Privacy and Security.
 Don’t work with agencies that won’t agree to keep your financial and personal information secure and confidential.

-- Investigate Employees’ Compensation.
 Be cautious about working with agencies that incentivize their employees via commission to sell debt management plans or other services.
 Hourly or salaried employees are more likely to have your best interests in mind.

-- Debt Management Plans Aren’t the Only Answer.
 If your chosen credit counseling agency tries to push you into a debt management plan without providing other services first, talk to other agencies and see if they do the same.
 A DMP is the most lucrative service for agencies, so overly pushy credit counselors may be looking out for their own bottom line, not yours.

-- Be Skeptical of Broad Claims.
 Avoid organizations that claim to be able to repair your credit score immediately, get rid of your debts in a few months, or keep information about past credit problems (such as late payments or repossessions) from future creditors.
 These things aren’t possible.

 Before you enroll, talk to multiple credit counseling agencies – and other financial professionals, if possible – to make sure a DMP is right for you.
 You should also create a frugal but sustainable personal budget and commit to following it.
 This might involve some sacrifices, such as cutting back on vacations or restaurant meals, but it will be worth it.
 And if you’re already behind on multiple credit cards or other debts, it may be best to seek help from a DMP now – rather than wait until you need to take even more drastic action, such as filing for bankruptcy – and work on your budget once you’re already enrolled.